V4N1LLA-1CE/xcode-theme-nvim/README.md

 # Xcodedark Theme for Neovim

 A neovim theme that mimics xcodedark from xcode16.
+I was inspired by xcode theme as I thought it was super clean in my iOS development course in university, so I decided to make a version that is kind off accurate for my main languages (Go, Typescript, and hopefully Java soon)

 ## 📦 Installation